canonical/vanilla-framework/templates/docs/patterns/grid/index.md

 ## Fixed width containers

 If you only want to constrain content so it matches the grid's fixed width, you can use the utility `.u-fixed-width`.
-It behaves as a grid `.row--4-cols-medium` with a single 12 column container inside:
+It behaves as a grid `.p-row` with a single 12 column container inside:

 <div class="embedded-example"><a href="/docs/examples/utilities/fixed-width-container/" class="js-example">
     View example of a fixed width container